good annuity

 This is not an indecipherable Fixed (or Equity) Indexed Annuity with non-guaranteed caps and participation rates.
 And this is not like the new kid on the sales block: are you being sold a RILA?

 SPIAs are simple!
-You get a lifetime income stream in exchange for a lump sum of money.
+You get a lifetime income stream in exchange for a lump sum.

 In essence and fact, SPIAs allow you to buy a pension.

-Consumers want SPIAs because they are the good annuity.
+Consumers want SPIAs because they are a good annuity.
 They are bond replacements in your asset allocation.
-But to truly understand what makes a Single Premium Immediate Annuity the good annuity, you must realize mortality credits.
+But to truly understand what makes a Single Premium Immediate Annuity a good annuity, you must realize mortality credits.

 Mortality Credits make SPIA a Good Annuity